AdobeDocs/campaign-standard.en/help/channels/using/transactional-messaging-limitations.md

 ### Profile-based transactional messages

 * The personalization information can come from the data contained in the event or from the reconciled profile record.
-See [Profile-based transactional message configuration](../../channels/using/configuring-transactional-event.md#profile-based-transactional-messages).
+See [Profile-based transactional message configuration](../../channels/using/configuring-transactional-event.md#profile-based-transactional-messages) and [Profile-based transactional message specificities](../../channels/using/editing-transactional-message.md#profile-transactional-message-specificities).
 * You **can** use **[!UICONTROL Unsubscription link]** content blocks in a profile transactional message.
 See [Adding a content block](../../designing/using/personalization.md#adding-a-content-block).
 * Fatigue rules are compatible with profile transactional messages.
 See [Fatigue rules](../../sending/using/fatigue-rules.md).